"Research Is to See What Everybody Else Has Seen, and to Think What Nobody Else Has Thought."

 - Report Writing.

-Currently, a research is going on to evaluate the emergence of mass malnutrition in South Asian cities due to long term pandemic and to find out the probable solution against it.
+This research aimed to gauge the emergence of mass malnutrition in women of Dhaka city due to long term pandemic and to find out the probable solution.

 W. L. Barnes, A. Dereux, and T. W. Ebbesen, “Surface plasmon subwavelength optics,” nature, vol. 424, no. 6950, pp. 824–830, 2003.